 - Salt and pepper

 Directions: Set your air fryer to 350 degrees.
 On a flat work surface, lay out 4 wonton wrappers and brush just the tops with the aquafaba.
-Sprinkle with seasoning and lay the 4 sheets on the air fryer rack. ** You use each seasoning separately to make the flavor you want*** Cook for about 6 minutes, shaking and looking once to make sure they don’t burn.
+Sprinkle with seasoning and lay the 4- 8 sheets on the air fryer rack.
+(This really depends on the size of your air fryer racks).
+My most successful chips have come out when I slightly overlap each wonton on the rack.
+When you kind of form a “ring”, they will cook as one piece.
+When they cool off, you can break them apart. ** You use each seasoning separately to make the flavor you want*** Cook for about 6 minutes, shaking and looking once to make sure they don’t burn.
 Every machine is different––mine took about 6 minutes.
 They tend to stick together, but it’s easy to separate the chips once they are done.
-Continue with the quantity of chips that you desire, sparkling with your seasoning of choice.
-I made some plain (salt and pepper), some cinnamon sugar and some with the zatar seasoning.
+Continue with the quantity of chips that you desire, sprinkling with your seasoning of choice.
+I made some plain (salt and pepper), some cinnamon sugar, some with Everything but the Bagel Seasoning and some with the zatar seasoning.

 I hope that you give these a try.
 Please tag me on Instagram @heidicooksplants and let me know how you like them.
 See you in the kitchen soon,